UMD: A Globally Connected University

 ENGR Exchange: Delft University of Technology (TU Delft) (Netherlands)

 TU Delft is leading the way in research into technological innovations, contributing to scientific advancement in the interests of society, with research emphases in energy, environment, health and infrastructure.
-Students from TU Delft have been responsible for highly impressive projects: the solar energy-powered car Nuna, the flying robot Delfly and the Plakkies.
+Students from TU Delft have been responsible for highly impressive projects like the flying robot Delfly, and much more.

 Fascination with technology: